gopheracademy/gopheracademy-web/content/advent-2015/glow-map-reduce-for-golang.md

 Glow also provides [Map()/Filter()/Reduce() functions] (https://github.com/chrislusf/glow/wiki#glow-apis), which works well in standalone mode.
-It's totally fine just run in standalone mode.
-Let's face it, very often you do not have that much data that must run on a distributed system.
+It's totally fine to just run in standalone mode.
+Let's face it, very often you do not have that much data that has to run on a distributed system.
 Glow can fully utilize Go's efficiency and goroutines to process fairly large amount of data.
 And if you really need to scale up, you can scale up with Glow by by running it in distributed mode.